This article is for those who are searching for a step-by-step guide on how to start recording music in their home.

-Now time is changed, the industry is changed.
+Now time is changed, and the industry is changed.
 Today recording studios are very common among us.
-They are now as compact as they can fit in your bedroom table(however those are not fully professional studios).
+They are now as compact as they can fit on your bedroom table(however those are not fully professional studios).

-You just need a laptop/iPad to and a USB powered audio interface to start recording anywhere.
+You just need a laptop/iPad and a USB-powered audio interface to start recording anywhere.

 However all the hardware operations transformed into software and plugins, the one thing has not changed at all.
 The Skill of music production – Especially the technical knowledge that is required to successfully run a recording studio.